 “Our aim is to make these forgotten foods every-day again.
 We’re doing that by getting them into recipe books, websites and national newspapers.
 Doing this helps build people’s confidence and encourages them to cook with them.” said Josiah Meldrum, 43, co-founder of Hodmedod, which means ‘snail’ or ‘hedgehog’ in East Anglian dialect.

-With market intelligence gleaned from wholesalers, distributors and their own retail website, the team at Hodmedod has been able to show farmers the demand that has allowed their own volume and sales to double almost every year since 2012 to about £600,000 at the end of 2017.
+With market intelligence gleaned from wholesalers, distributors and their own retail website, the team at Hodmedod has been able to show farmers the demand that has allowed their own volume and sales to double almost every year since 2012.

 Hodmedod’s vision for a better food system and the quality of the pulses and grains its network of farmers grow won it Best Food Producer at the BBC’s Food and Farming Awards for 2017, an accolade that suggests they are winning hearts and minds, Josiah says “It was a recognition that what we were doing represents a real change in the way that these crops are grown and traded, re-localising crops that are otherwise anonymous, globally traded commodities.